Patients with lung illness and healthcare practitioners benefit from this calculator. Learn how!

 The PF Ratio calculator is a basic and easy-to-use tool for assessing lung function at home or at a clinic.
 It is a useful tool for both patients with lung illness and healthcare practitioners who monitor people's lung function.
 In this article, we will define the PF Ratio, explain how it is computed, and highlight the PF Ratio Calculator.

-For calculating the PF ratio, you will need 2 inputs: the PaO2 measurements (from a blood gas test) and FiO2 values (either 21% by default or a higher value if the patient is receiving oxygen treatment).
-Once you provide the input data, the calculator will do the hard work and give you the result.
+To calculate the PF ratio, you will need the PaO2 measurements (from a blood gas test) and FiO2 values (either 21% by default or higher if the patient receives oxygen treatment).
+Once you provide the input data, the calculator will work hard and give you the result.

 Here is a stepwise guide on how to use a PF ratio calculator.

 Obtain the patient's arterial blood gas (ABG) results.
-Arterial blood gases (ABGs) are a group of tests that measure the levels of oxygen, carbon dioxide, and other gases in the blood.
+Arterial blood gases (ABGs) are a group of tests that measure oxygen levels, carbon dioxide, and other gases in the blood.
 They can be used to assess the patient's respiratory status.

 Look for the PaO2 value on the ABG results.